Tennessee's 22nd Senate district

 Tennessee's 22nd Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Bill Powers since a 2019 special election to replace fellow Republican Mark Green.

 Geography

-District 22 is based in Clarksville, covering all of Houston, Montgomery, and Stewart Counties.
-Other communities in the district include Needmore, Dover, Erin, and Tennessee Ridge.
+District 22 is based in Clarksville, and covers most of, Montgomery County.
+Other communities in the district include Cunningham and Needmore.

-The district is located entirely within Tennessee's 7th congressional district, and overlaps with the 67th, 68th, 74th, and 75th districts of the Tennessee House of Representatives.
+The district is located entirely within Tennessee's 7th congressional district, and overlaps with the 67th, 68th and 75th districts of the Tennessee House of Representatives.
 It borders the state of Kentucky.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.